 What is repair work for Golden Visa?

-Considering that the property is older than 30 years or located inside an urban rehabilitation area, this property will probably need some repairs in order to be valued.
+Considering that the property is older than 30 years or that it’s located inside an urban rehabilitation area, it will require some repairs.

 In this sense, it’s possible to acquire a property for 250,000€ and spend 100,000€ in repair work to apply for this Golden Visa.